OpenTreeOfLife/peyotl/maintainer/index.md

 At that point you should not see tests in the peyotl being skipped with messages that refer to Peyotl not being configured for maintainer tests.

+If you have not checked out these testing repos with the git protocol then the push-to-mirror operations will not be tested.

 ## Some tricks
 These are probably mainly of interest to people who develop `peyotl`